luetkemj/forcecrusher/ROADMAP.md

 Game saves are now handled with dexie (indexedDb)

-- Rerender on load
+- [ ] Rerender on load
-- Add logs to game log for saving and loading
+- [ ] Add logs to game log for saving and loading
-- Add some sort of "loading" intersticial - an overlay of some sort
+- [ ] Add some sort of "loading" intersticial - an overlay of some sort
+- [ ] make sure we're blocking user interaction (should be but make sure)

 saveZone()